-- 2.7.1 The material affairs: - of a congregation are cared for by its board, provided that by agreement the material affairs of a linked congregation may be cared for by its federal board; - of common concern to linked congregations are cared for by their federal board. - 2.7.2 Subject to the trusts relating to congregational property, to the relevant civil law and to the law of the church and the jurisdiction and directions of its courts, a board is required to administer the financial affairs and care for the property of the congregation. - 2.7.3 Subject to rule 2.7.2 a board is directly responsible to and obeys all competent directions of the congregation.
+- 2.7.1 The material affairs: - a) of a congregation are cared for by its board, provided that: - by agreement the material affairs of a linked congregation may be cared for by its federal board: - ii) in the case of a congregation being dissolved, during the period of time between the cessation of services and final dissolution its material affairs may be cared for by the board of another congregation appointed by the presbytery for this purpose; - b) of common concern to linked congregations are cared for by their federal board. - 2.7.2 Subject to the trusts relating to congregational property, to the relevant civil law and to the law of the church and the jurisdiction and directions of its courts, a board is required to administer the financial affairs and care for the property of the congregation. - 2.7.3 Subject to rule 2.7.2 a board is directly responsible to and obeys all competent directions of the congregation.